 How to treat Bed Bugs with Ammonia

-Summary: So, take the household ammonia, mix with water (plus alcohol) and put it into a spraying bottle with a secure lid.
+Summary: So, take the household ammonia, mix with water (plus alcohol), and put it into a spraying bottle with a secure lid.
 Next, spray all the bed bug hiding places such as bed frames, mattresses, and attics.

 So, my answer is – absolutely YES!
 Ammonia combined with alcohol is like having a dual-rocket propelled grenade against the nasty bed bugs.
 So, get the ball rolling by mixing the two bed-bugs solutions for fast and effective action.

 3. Third, get the solution into a secure spraying bottle.
-However, remember that Ammonia is toxic to the human skin and hence you must not allow it to get to your bare body.
+However, remember that Ammonia is toxic to the human skin, and hence you must not allow it to get to your bare body.
 Therefore, you might need to put on some gloves that’ll protect your skin.

 Safety Precautions for handling Ammonia

-On its own ammonia won’t be toxic if used as prescribed by the manufactures.
+On its own, ammonia won’t be toxic if used as prescribed by the manufactures.
 However, if you decide to mix this chemical with other substances, you’ll need to be extra careful to avoid toxic reactions and possible poisoning to humans and pets.

-For the avoidance of doubt, yes, Chloramine (existing a tri-chloramine, di-chloramine, and mono-chloramine) is the same chemical we use when disinfecting water.
+For the avoidance of doubt, yes, Chloramine (existing a tri-chloramine, di-chloramine, and mono-chloramine) is the same chemical used when disinfecting water.

 Other health effects of Chloramine poisoning (from the ammonia and bleach reaction) include pneumonia, wheezing or sneezing, nausea, and chest pains.
-Therefore, if you get Chloramine poisoning you must seek immediate medical attention.
+Therefore, if you get Chloramine poisoning, you must seek immediate medical attention.